HazyResearch/deepdive/doc/binary_format.md

     ...                             // categoryValue must appear exactly arity times weightId        uint64_t    8   // the weight id for this factor when each connected variable
                                     //   takes the categorical value
+    factorValue     double      8   // the value for this factor

 Otherwise, for other `factorFunction`s, the `weightReferences` block is simply:

-    weightId        uint64_t    8   // the weight id for this factor
+    weightId        uint64_t    8   // the weight id for this factor factorValue     double      8   // the value for this factor